 It’s happening all too often now and we’re sure there are many factors which influence how an application is made. clockworkTalent are specialists in the digital marketing industry, almost everything we do is online, making our office almost paperless.
 Our job board offers job seekers the ability to attach their CV’s.

-We have unique job references for jobs seekers to quote when applying for specific roles, or if they would rather send a speculatively application they can use our general inbox, OR a recruiter’s personal email address, for instance mine is email@example.com.
+We have unique job references for jobs seekers to quote when applying for specific roles, or if they would rather send a speculative application they can use our general inbox, OR a recruiter’s personal email address, for instance, mine, is firstname.lastname@example.org.